What do we do at the Eucharist: offer sacrifice, or just receive?

 What is at stake in this difference of understanding regarding the Eucharist, and how important is it?

-I am referring to the danger of an ‘over-realized eschatology’.
+I am referring to the danger of they see as an ‘over-realized eschatology’.
 The fear, in other words, that the Church will seek ‘to be Christ’ in the here-and-now rather than contenting herself with her proper role as a sign or promise of Christ to come.
-Behind those words ‘over-realized eschatology’, loom, no doubt, time-consecrated memories of the pre-Reformation Church, with its political pretentions and clerical abuses: also, closer to home, unwarranted practices of the more recent Protestant past as ‘fencing the altar’ – necessitated by the same overweening ambition to embody the glorious reality to which, properly, the Church should only point.
+Behind the words ‘over-realized eschatology’, loom, no doubt, time-honoured memories of the pre-Reformation Church, with its political pretentions and clerical abuses: also, closer to home, unwarranted practices of the more recent Protestant past such as ‘fencing the altar’ – necessitated by the same overweening ambition to embody the glorious reality to which, properly, the Church should only point.

-Now let us come to the key theological issue: the role of mediation and sacrificial agency.
+Now let us return to the key theological issue: the role of mediation and sacrificial agency.

 1. Mediation in archaic religions